viethungluu/OCRetina/README.md

 ![Sample randomly-generated data](/images/data_recognition.png)

 [Google Colab Notebook for training recognition model](https://colab.research.google.com/drive/1fEPLZh888mu3NWrXaTYCKrCAfYmO-W-N)

+### End-to-end operation
+* Images are pass through detection model to detect bounding box of text at word-level
+* Image patches are rescaled to 128 x 64 (Width x Height) and feed to recognition model

 ## One-stage OCR system
 **THIS SOLUTIONS IS UNDER DEVELOPMENT AND NOT FULLY OPERATED**